The Stroke Program

 The Spinal Cord

 and Neurological Program

-The Spinal Cord and Neurological Program is designed to treat people with traumatic and non-traumatic spinal cord injuries and neurological conditions, such as motor neuron diseases, polyneuropathy, Guillain-Barré syndrome, muscular dystrophy and Parkinson's disease.
+The Spinal Cord and Neurological Program is designed to treat people with traumatic and non-traumatic spinal cord injuries and neurological conditions, such as multiple sclerosis, motor neuron diseases, polyneuropathy, Guillain-Barré syndrome, muscular dystrophy and Parkinson's disease.
 The focus is to educate patients and families with the ultimate goal of maximizing independence and transition into a new lifestyle.

 The General Rehabilitation Program is designed to treat people who have become debilitated from a serious illness or after a long hospital stay.
 Conditions include cardiac recovery, oncology, post-surgery and complex medical care.